Toyota Tundra Insurance Rates

 You can even start comparing Toyota Tundra insurance quotes from multiple companies by entering your ZIP code into our free tool.

-Estimated insurance prices for a Toyota Tundra are $1,442 every 12 months with full coverage.
-Comprehensive costs approximately $306 a year, collision insurance costs $506, and liability coverage is estimated at $450.
-A liability-only policy costs approximately $518 a year, and high-risk insurance costs around $3,106.
-Teens pay the most at up to $5,420 a year.
+Estimated insurance rates for a Toyota Tundra are $1,442 a year for full coverage insurance.
+Comprehensive costs around $306 a year, collision insurance costs $506, and liability costs $450.
+Liability-only insurance costs as little as $518 a year, and high-risk driver insurance costs around $3,106.
+Teenage drivers pay the most at up to $5,420 a year.

 Average premium for full coverage: $1,442

-These estimates include $500 deductibles, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates include averaging for all U.S. states and Tundra trim levels.
+These estimates include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Rates include averaging for all 50 states and Tundra trim levels.

 Insurance Price Range by Risk and Coverage

-For the average 40-year-old driver, insurance rates for a Toyota Tundra range from the cheapest price of $518 for liability-only coverage to a high of $3,106 for a driver who has had serious violations or accidents.
+For the average driver, insurance rates for a Toyota Tundra range from as low as $518 for basic liability insurance to a high of $3,106 for a driver who has had serious violations or accidents.

 Insurance Price Range by Location